 Not all cats will be lap cats

 As cats are both predator and prey, we need to take care of both needs.
 As predators, they need ways to appeal to that hunting instinct.
 This can be done through wand toys, food puzzles, and creating a perch on a windowsill where they can watch birds, squirrels and the outside world.
 Felines also like to be up high so they can observe what’s going on.
 Shelving that acts like kitty stairways and cat trees help them feel more secure in their elevated surroundings.

 As prey, cats are very good at hiding any health issues.
 Showing weakness makes them vulnerable, and in the wild, someone’s lunch.
 They don’t’ discern the difference between their families and the neighborhood bully cat.
 We need to tune in.
 A social cat that is all of a sudden on the missing list inside is a sign kitty has a health issue.

 Cats also need places to knead and scratch, another hardwired trait.
 They are not scratching your sofa out of spite.
 They are scratching it because they want to mark that area as their territory.
-Putting a scratching post front and center of where kitty is scratching the sofa will most likely end the sofa war, and kitty will prefer the rope or sisal where they can really sink their claws in.
+Putting a scratching post front and center of the place where kitty is scratching the sofa will most likely end the sofa war.
+Most cats will prefer the rope or sisal scratching posts where they can really sink their claws in.
 Be sure the scratching post is equivalent or longer than your cat, because they love to stretch out when they scratch.
 Keep in mind, some cats don’t like horizontal posts, so you may want to have a horizontal scratching post, or both.